 Gibbon et al (2009) evaluated a novel method to quantify the density of nerve fibers innervating sweat glands in healthy control and diabetic subjects, and compared the results to an unbiased stereological technique, and identified the relationship to standardized physical examination and patient-reported symptom scores.
 A total of 30 diabetic and 64 healthy subjects had skin biopsies performed at the distal leg and distal and proximal thigh.
 Nerve fibers innervating sweat glands, stained with protein gene product 9.5, were imaged by light microscopy.
 Sweat gland nerve fiber density was quantified by manual morphometry.
 As a gold standard, 3 additional subjects had biopsies analyzed by confocal microscopy using unbiased stereological quantification.
 Severity of neuropathy was measured by standardized instruments including the Neuropathy Impairment Score in the Lower Limb (NIS-LL) while symptoms were measured by the Michigan Neuropathy Screening Instrument.
 Manual morphometry increased with unbiased stereology (r = 0.93, p < 0.01).
 Diabetic subjects had reduced SGNFD compared to controls at the distal leg (p < 0.001), distal thigh (p < 0.01), and proximal thigh (p < 0.05).
 The SGNFD at the distal leg of diabetic subjects decreased as the NIS-LL worsened (r = -0.89, p < 0.001) and was concordant with symptoms of reduced sweat production (p < 0.01).
 In summary, the authors described a novel method to quantify the density of nerve fibers innervating sweat glands.
 The technique differentiates groups of patients with mild diabetic neuropathy from healthy control subjects and correlates with both physical examination scores and symptoms relevant to sudomotor dysfunction.
 The validity of this novel technique needs to be confirmed by well-designed studies.

-Gibbons et al (2010) stated that peripheral sudomotor dysfunction is present in many peripheral neuropathies, but structural assessments of sudomotor fibers rarely occur.
-These researchers evaluated 36 diabetic and 72 healthy control subjects who underwent detailed neurologic examinations and punch skin biopsies.
-Physical examination findings were quantified by neuropathy impairment score in the lower limb.
-Skin biopsies quantified IENFD and SGNFD by a manual, automated, and semi-quantitative method.
-The automated and manual SGNFD correlated with the IENFD at the same site (r = 0.62, p < 0.05 automated method, r = 0.67, p < 0.05 manual method).
-As neuropathy worsened, the SGNFD at the distal leg declined (automated counting r = -0.81, p < 0.001; manual counting r = -0.88, p < 0.001).
-The semi-quantitative method displayed poor inter- and intra-reviewer reliability and correlated poorly with standard neuropathy evaluation scores.
+Gibbons, et al. (2010) evaluated 36 diabetic and 72 healthy control subjects who underwent detailed neurologic examinations and punch skin biopsies.
+Physical exam findings were quantified by neuropathy impairment score in the lower limb.
+Skin biopsies quantified intraepidermal nerve fiber density (IENFD) and sweat gland nerve fiber density (SGNFD) by a manual, automated, and semiquantitative method.
+The automated and manual SGNFD correlated with the IENFD at the same site (r = 0.62, P < 0.05 automated method, r = 0.67, P < 0.05 manual method).
+As neuropathy worsened, the SGNFD at the distal leg declined (automated counting r = -0.81, P < 0.001; manual counting r = -0.88, P < 0.001).
+The semiquantitative method displayed poor inter- and intrareviewer reliability and correlated poorly with standard neuropathy evaluation scores.

 The European Federation of Neurological Societies (EFNS) and the Peripheral Nerve Society (PNS)'s guideline on the use of skin biopsy in the diagnosis of SFN (2010) stated that the quantification of sudomotor nerve fibers is technically challenging because of the complex 3-dimensional structure of the sweat glands.
 Different methods have been proposed but none has been standardized (Lauria et al, 2005).
 A novel method using an unbiased stereologic technique has been recently proposed (Gibbons et al, 2009).
 The authors examined blindly 30 diabetic neuropathy patients and 64 healthy subjects finding a significant difference between groups.
 The density of sweat gland nerve fibers at the distal leg of diabetic patients decreased as the Neuropathy Impairment Score in the Lower limbs worsened (p < 0.001) and was concordant with symptoms of reduced sweat production (p < 0.01).
 In a further work, the authors reported a significant correlation between the stereologic unbiased method and a new automated technique for quantification of sudomotor nerve fibers, and showed that the descriptive semi-quantitative approach has a poor inter- and intra-observed reliability (Gibbons et al, 2010).